-Apart from financial and work stress, family life can also put a lot of strain on your relationship.
-But just because you’re both busy parents now, it doesn’t mean your relationship has to be put on the backburner.
+Apart from financial and work stress, family life, social life, sports, general business can also put a lot of strain on your relationship.
+But just because you’re both busy it doesn’t mean your relationship has to be put on the back burner.

 Here are five easy ways to make your significant other even more significant.

 Spending just ten minutes a day talking to your partner can make you feel more connected and involved in each other’s lives.
 But in between cooking dinner, fitting in exercise and catching up with friends, it can be hard to find these precious minutes.
 Try changing your nightly routine to allow time.
 For example, instead of switching on the TV straight after dinner, spend ten minutes talking together.
 Likewise, rather than having dinner on the dot, make it ten minutes later and enjoy a glass of wine, or a cold drink together before you sit down to eat.

 2) Date night

 Once the honeymoon period is over, it’s more important than ever to reconnect with your partner and recharge those relationship batteries.
 A regular date night with your partner is a chance for you to be alone with each other and be romantic.
 From dressing up and spraying on perfume, to good conversation, red wine and sex, dating your partner can spice up your relationship.
 Find some funds in the budget to make date night a priority.

 Whether your date night is once a week, once a fortnight, or once a month, make a commitment and a promise to your partner that you’ll be there.
 Put it on the calendar and think of it as an obligation (that you enjoy!) just as important as a doctor’s appointment.

 Relationship experts says one way to enrich a relationship is to talk about each other’s relationship needs.
 By doing this you’re not only showing your partner that you value their needs and feelings, but you are also letting them know what you need from the partnership.